-There are several phrases that Karen and I use over and over again because they are key to success in using social media.
+There are several phrases I use over and over again because they are key to online success.
 Today I’m focusing on one of them - give value to your audience.

-We’ve talked about the importance of understanding your brand and how important it is to be thoughtful in what you post so that you aren’t wrecking your reputation, but there is something else you need to keep in mind.
+We’ve talked about the importance of understanding your brand and how important it is to be thoughtful in what you post, but there is something else you need to keep in mind.
 If you go too far off course from your brand, values, and promises, you will bore or irritate your audience into un-following you.

 How do you figure out if you’re sharing content people who follow you value?
 Let’s break it down: